Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 <li>

-Login to the [Qovery console][urls.qovery_console], create a cluster of type `Self-Managed` until it's asked to save informations in the `values.yaml` file.
+Login to the [Qovery console][urls.qovery_console], create a cluster of type `Self-Managed`.
+At the end of the flow you will be able to download the `values.yaml` file associated with this cluster.

 </li>

 <li>

-Now we have to build a values.yaml to be used during the installation of Qovery on your cluster via Helm.
-You will find in the [helm chart git repository](https://github.com/Qovery/qovery-chart) a non exhaustive list of `values` example files.
-Depending on your need, download the one you want and update the configuration inside it.

-Provided examples are:
-* `values-demo-<cloud-provider-name>.yaml`: this version is to quickly setup Qovery on a demo cluster (**do not use this configuration in production**)
-* `values-<provider-name>.yaml`: find versions made for some providers for production usage.
-Adapt it based on your needs.

-Once you have downloaded the base values you want to use, replace the `qovery config` part with the configuration provided by the Qovery console (see previous step).
+Now you can customize your values.yaml file based on your need.
+Learn more about the configuration in the [Configuration page][docs.getting-started.install-qovery.kubernetes.byok-config].

 <Alert type="info">